joshuab-ping/intune-tls-freeradius/README.md

 - Setup docker environment, and clone repository
 - Create snakeoil certificates
     - Run "make"  in raddb/certs/
-- Modify clients.conf
+- Modify raddb/clients.conf
     - Change one of the subnets to match your client that will be connecting to your RADIUS server
-- Modify eap
+- Modify raddb/mods-enabled/eap
     - The primary lines that need to be updated are:
         - private_key_file
         - private_key_password